AP source: Players' board rejects 60-game season by 33-5

 More bickering and turmoil lies ahead.
 Baseball’s collective bargaining agreement expires on Dec.
 1, 2021, and the virus damaged the already deteriorated relationship and became just another of the financial issues that point toward a spring training lockout ahead of the 2022 season.

+“If there’s going to be a fight the time for that fight is after the ’21 season when a new CBA is negotiated.
+5 years of potential change,” Bauer tweeted.
+“We’re doing irreparable damage to our industry right now over rules that last AT MOST 16 months.”

-This dispute has played out following five straight years of relatively flat salaries, a failed grievance alleging the Chicago Cubs manipulated the service time of Kris Bryant to delay the free agency of the star third baseman and accusations teams failed to use revenue sharing money properly, part of the union’s claim teams are “tanking.”
+This dispute has played out following five straight years of relatively flat salaries, a failed grievance alleging the Chicago Cubs manipulated the service time of Kris Bryant to delay the free agency of the star third baseman and accusations some teams did not use revenue sharing money as the labor contract specified, part of the union’s claim teams are “tanking.”

-MLB says clubs have the right to determine when prospects are ready for the majors and also are free to lower payrolls for rebuilding.
+MLB says clubs have the right to determine when prospects are ready for the majors and also are free to lower major league payrolls for rebuilding.

 Further, the failed negotiations sparked criticism of Clark and chief negotiator Bruce Meyer by agents, though there is no evidence yet that the displeasure has extended to players.